FFD-Fly/nanolooker/README.md

 ## Languages

-The language set in the Browser determines the language that NanoLooker will load and default to `en` if it's not in the supported list.
+The language set in the Browser determines the language that FeidaLooker will load and default to `en` if it's not in the supported list.
 Since most languages were generated using Google Translation API, some translations may be inaccurate.

 Many of the most common languages are supported.